bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: temp

 Description:
-`APNLST` appends lines list specified by nam. /END sets a string which marks the end of what is to be appended.
+`APNLST` appends lines to a list specified by nam. /END sets a string which marks the end of what is to be appended.
 If no list is specified RNMR will prompt for a list name with a default of temp.
-The list must already exist or an error will be thrown.
-A list can be created using `CRTLST` if needed.
-`APNLST` behaves slightly differently if called at the command line or in a macro.
+The list must already have been created using `CRTLST`. `APNLST` behaves slightly differently if called at the command line or in a macro.
 At the command line RNMR will prompt for a line to append to the list with a default of <end\>.
 Otherwise an error will be thrown.
 RNMR will continue to prompt for lines until a line is entered which matches <end\>.
 By default <end\> is an empty string and `APNLST` will end if an empty line is provided.

 When called from a macro `APNLST` will not prompt for a line to append unless the /TTY qualifier is used.
 Instead the lines to be appended should be provided on the lines following `APNLST` in the macro and should start with ;;. `APNLST` will stop appending lines when it either reaches a line that matches <end\> or runs out of lines. /TTY will make RNMR prompt for the lines to enter much like the behavior at the command line even when `APNLST` is called from a macro. used.
 An example of use in a macro is given here:

     APNLST TEMP